Facing Sudden Resignation Requests: How Can Employees Protect Themselves?

 riteshmaity

-I guess the employer is ONLY VERBALLY threatening you to resign/ leave otherwise you will face termination.
-Since he has not yet terminated the service, try to gather as much documentary evidences as possible so that you can use it later.
+I guess the employer is only verbally threatening you to resign/leave; otherwise, you will face termination.
+Since he has not yet terminated the service, try to gather as much documentary evidence as possible so that you can use it later.

-Once terminated, you can approach the appropriate authority for legal remedies which can be time consuming as well as costly.
-So think before you decide and if possible consult a labour advocate in this regard.
+Once terminated, you can approach the appropriate authority for legal remedies, which can be time-consuming as well as costly.
+So, think before you decide and if possible consult a labor advocate in this regard.

 Please check my blog at www.labourlawhub.com